mmontalbo/grim_rust/wip.md

 - Sector toggles: host-side `MakeSectorActive` updates the LAB-derived sector map, so door passages and scripted hotspots enable/disable the same walk/camera polygons the original runtime used.
-Runtime summaries now highlight overrides whenever scripts diverge from the set file defaults.
+Runtime summaries now highlight overrides whenever scripts diverge from the set file defaults, and `GetVisibleThings` now omits hotspots when their covering sectors are inactive so head-control mirrors the walkbox state flips.
 - Scheduler polish: function-based threads now carry source-derived labels (e.g., `_system.decompiled.lua:667` for `TrackManny`), and the host seeds Manny's set scaffolding (`setups`, `current_setup`, `cameraman`) plus engine